mohsencyber/QTouchSpinBox/README.md

 # QTouchSpinBox
 QTouchSpinBox is a widget similar to the Android native numberpicker in qt.

-use this object in other widget and qform :
+use this object in other widget and qtform :

     MainWindow::MainWindow(QWidget *parent)